-- the expansion of the Corporation's business to new geographic areas; - the performance of the Corporation's business and operations; - expectations with respect to the advancement of the Corporation's products and services; - expectations relating to market adoption of the Corporation's technologies and solutions; - expectations with respect to the advancement and adoption of new products, including the adoption of new products by the Corporation's existing customer base; - the anticipated trends and challenges in the Corporation's business and the markets and jurisdictions in which the Corporation operates; - the ability to obtain capital; - sufficiency of capital; - general economic, financial market, regulatory and political conditions in which the Corporation operates; and - estimations and anticipated effects of the Covid-19 pandemic.
+- the expansion of the Company's business to new geographic areas; - the performance of the Company's business and operations; - expectations with respect to the advancement of the Company's products and services; - expectations relating to market adoption of the Company's technologies and solutions; - expectations with respect to the advancement and adoption of new products, including the adoption of new products by the Company's existing customer base; - the anticipated trends and challenges in the Company's business and the markets and jurisdictions in which the Company operates; - the ability to obtain capital; - sufficiency of capital; - general economic, financial market, regulatory and political conditions in which the Company operates; and - estimations and anticipated effects of the Covid-19 pandemic including supply chain and shipping logistics.

-By identifying such information and statements in this manner, the Corporation is alerting the reader that such information and statements are subject to known and unknown risks, uncertainties and other factors that may cause the actual results, level of activity, performance or achievements of the Corporation to be materially different from those expressed or implied by such information and statements.
+By identifying such information and statements in this manner, the Company is alerting the reader that such information and statements are subject to known and unknown risks, uncertainties and other factors that may cause the actual results, level of activity, performance or achievements of the Company to be materially different from those expressed or implied by such information and statements.

-An investment in securities of the Corporation is speculative and subject to several risks including, without limitation, the risks discussed under the heading "Risk Factors" in the Corporation's listing application dated July 12, 2018.
-Although the Corporation has attempted to identify important factors that could cause actual results to differ materially from those contained in the forward-looking information and forward-looking statements, there may be other factors that cause results not to be as anticipated, estimated or intended.
+An investment in securities of the Company is speculative and subject to several risks including, without limitation, the risks discussed under the heading "Risk Factors" in the Company's listing application dated July 12, 2018.
+Although the Company has attempted to identify important factors that could cause actual results to differ materially from those contained in the forward-looking information and forward-looking statements, there may be other factors that cause results not to be as anticipated, estimated or intended.

-In connection with the forward-looking information and forward-looking statements contained in this MD&A, the Corporation has made certain assumptions, including, but not limited to:
+In connection with the forward-looking information and forward-looking statements contained in this MD&A, the Company has made certain assumptions, including, but not limited to:

-- the Corporation's anticipated cash needs and its needs for additional financing; - the Corporation will continue to be in compliance with regulatory requirements; - the Corporation will have sufficient working capital and will, if necessary, be able to secure additional funding necessary for the continued operation and development of its business; and - key personnel will continue their employment with the Corporation and the Corporation will be able to obtain and retain additional qualified personnel, as needed, in a timely and cost-efficient manner; and - the effects of Covid-19 and assumptions related to local and global economics.
+- the Company's anticipated cash needs and its needs for additional financing; - the Company will continue to be in compliance with regulatory requirements; - the Company will have sufficient working capital and will, if necessary, be able to secure additional funding necessary for the continued operation and development of its business; - key personnel will continue their employment with the Company, and the Company will be able to obtain and retain additional qualified personnel, as needed, in a timely and cost-efficient manner; and - the effects of Covid-19 and assumptions related to local and global economics.

-Although the Corporation believes that the assumptions and factors used in preparing, and the expectations contained in, the forward-looking information and statements are reasonable, undue reliance should not be placed on such information and statements, and no assurance or guarantee can be given that such forward-looking information and statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such information and statements.
+Although the Company believes that the assumptions and factors used in preparing, and the expectations contained in, the forward-looking information and statements are reasonable, undue reliance should not be placed on such information and statements, and no assurance or guarantee can be given that such forward-looking information and statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such information and statements.
 The forward-looking information and forward-looking statements contained in this MD&A are made as of the date of this press release.
-All subsequent written and oral forward-looking information and statements attributable to the Corporation or persons acting on its behalf is expressly qualified in its entirety by this notice.
+All subsequent written and oral forward-looking information and statements attributable to the Company or persons acting on its behalf is expressly qualified in its entirety by this notice.